PlaceOS/www-core/README.md

 # Core Web Interfaces

-Repository for builds of the core user interfaces for interacting with ACAEngine.
+Repository for builds of the core user interfaces assets for interacting with PlaceOS.